Social roles that a person plays in society. Social role

 Social role

-Social role- a model of human behavior, objectively set by the social position of an individual in the system of social, social and personal relations.
-A social role is not something outwardly related to social status, but an expression in action of the agent's social position.
-In other words, a social role is "the behavior that is expected of a person holding a certain status."
+Social role- a model of human behavior, objectively determined by the social position of the individual in the system of social, public and personal relations.
+A social role is not something externally associated with social status, but an expression in action of the agent's social position.
+In other words, a social role is “the behavior that is expected of a person occupying a certain status.”

 History of the term